Since 2017

 Step 4

-5. Cut tomatoes into circles; lemon into HALF-circles; sweet pepper into strips.
+5. Cut the tomatoes into rounds, the lemon into half-rounds, and the sweet pepper into strips.

 Step 5